DMDerelyn/Ayshra/src/site/notes/Ayshra/Renown & Presitge Points.md

 ### Prestige Points:

 Prestige points are gained 1:1 with renown points, and can be spent on special benefits.
+Benefits from lower renown rankings can be used at higher renown levels.

 #### Renown 1: